MajidRaimi/Chest-Xray-Pneumonia-Classifications/README.md

 - Abdulrahman Sami Al-Juhani
 - Mashari Adel Al-Jiban

+## License 📄

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 Feel free to customize and expand upon this project.
 Happy coding! 🚀🤖